lastmjs/security-audit/README.md

 - [ ] Should we add the Lighthouse checks to the audit?
 - [ ] Make sure all cryptographic algorithms are up to date, like which sha algorithm which ECDSA curve, etc
 - [ ] New audit to add: Ensure encryption of data in transit and at rest: all ssl connections, force ssl on database, make sure certificates are handled appropriately, ensure database is encrypted and that its keys are rotated every quarter...the database should be reencrypted every quarter???
-- [ ] Update all software (All depedencies should be updated to safe versions.
-For example, Node.js, Ruby, Rails, dependencies installed through npm, Ruby/Rails dependencies, the OS and applications on our servers, etc)
-  - [ ] Node.js should be on the latest LTS
-  - [ ] dependencies installed with npm
-  - [ ] Cloud servers (Ubuntu)
-    - [ ] sudo apt-get update
-    - [ ] sudo apt-get upgrade
-    - [ ] sudo apt-get dist-upgrade
-    - [ ] sudo apt-get autoremove
-    - [ ] sudo apt-get autoclean
-    - [ ] sudo reboot
 - [ ] Rotate all keys (All current public and private keys, secrets, etc should be deleted and replaced by newly generated keys.
 Stripe keys, Twilio keys, GraphQL keys, Prisma keys, Rails keybase, etc should all be rotated.)
 - [ ] Rotate all user passwords (All user passwords should be changed.
 They should be a minimum of 10 characters in length.
 GitLab, Gmail, AWS, Twilio, Cloud66, Stripe, Slack, etc.)
-- [ ] No vulnerabilities found in dependencies (npm and GitHub (once we switch to it) will offer us insights on vulnerabilities found in dependencies.
-Make sure that none of our dependencies have any vulnerabilities that have been reported to us.)
-- [ ] Lock down tcp/ip ports (By default, no tcp/ip ports should be reachable.
-Only open ports that are absolutely necessary (for example: 80 for http, 443 for https/ssl, maybe 22 for ssh, etc).
-Ensure that ports can only be accessed by the smallest set of ip addresses necessary...for example, the load balancers should probably have access from all ip addresses, but the servers they are serving only need access to the load balancer.)
   - [ ]  Are there other "ports" on other protocols that could have access to the machine?
 - [ ] Authentication system (Make sure our authentication system/mechanisms are up-to-date and secure.
 Study cookies, JWTs, etc and how we are handling them to ensure we are implementing best practices and are not making glaring mistakes.)
 - [ ] Authorization system (Ensure that the way we handle access to data/permissions is appropriate.
 All automated tests for permissions should be passing.
 The way we handle roles should be appropriate.
 Physical/logistical access controls should be in place, such as locking screens, not sharing passwords, etc.)